 Where λ is always greater than 1.
 The parameters λ is of considerable importance in groundwater recharge zonation as it correlates with fracture zones, especially in hard rock terrains.
 This parameter aids in the identification of zones which acts as selective pathways for water seepage into aquifers.

-It is well established that the resistivity of geological formations is influenced not only by moisture content but also by litho-logical composition, with grain size being a particularly significant factor in sandy formations.
-Litho-logical composition and grain size are veritable controls on the porosity and permeability of rocks and can act as control factors for groundwater recharge potentiality. and Additionally, rocks with higher clay content typically exhibit lower resistivity values.
+It is well established that the resistivity of geological formations is influenced not only by moisture content but also by lithological composition, with grain size being a particularly significant factor in sandy formations.
+Lithological composition and grain size are veritable controls on the porosity and permeability of rocks and can act as control factors for groundwater recharge potentiality. and Additionally, rocks with higher clay content typically exhibit lower resistivity values.
 The highest resistivity values can be observed for gravels and pebbles, and lowest resistivity are observed for clay formations.
 The mean value of resistivity for the formation (ρm) can be defined as